Driver or transport manager

 You’ll need a full driving license and possibly a category D licence depending on the vehicle you’re driving.
 You’ll need to be 17 years old to drive smaller minibuses and cars and at least 21 to have a category D licence to drive vehicles with more than 9 seats.

 It might be useful to have previous experience in a similar role, or in a social care and health setting.

-When you start in your role you should do an induction which includes training necessary for your role such as health and safety and moving and handling training.
+You employer will arrange an induction which includes training necessary for your role such as health and safety and moving and handling training.
 You might also receive specific social care training such as autism awareness, communication skills or working with people with dementia.

-When in your role you could do additional training such as an advanced driver qualification or bus, coach and minibus PCV driver training courses.
+You could do additional training whilst working such as an advanced driver qualification or bus, coach and minibus PCV driver training courses.
 There are also BTEC driver training qualifications to help you progress into more senior roles.
 Your employer might pay for you to do these qualifications, or you could apply for an Advanced Learner Loan to pay for them yourself.